LearnersGuild/learning-os/blueprint/README.md

-# Learning Operating System: Blueprint
+# LOS Blueprint

 The blueprint for our Learning Operating System (LOS).

-This repository serves as both a guide to our design and development process.
-The actual OS itself lives at https://github.com/LearnersGuild/learning-os.
+This folder serves as both a guide to our design and development process.

 The design guide addresses questions such as:

 - Which beliefs, philosophies, principles, concepts, strategies, and elements make up our learning design?
 - How do we design learning?
 What is our learning design process?
 - Why do we use the language and processes we use?